hilfazer/Projects/Godot/Serialization/README.txt

 serializer.addSerialized("myKey", serialize( myNode ) )

-To make any use of serialization your scripts need to define following methods: func serialize() func deserialize( x ) serialize() needs to return data that isn't null (Nulls are evil.
+To make use of serialization your scripts need to define following methods: func serialize() func deserialize( x ) serialize() needs to return data that isn't null (Nulls are evil.
 If you need to return one, do it with array: return [null]).